 How do you calculate your exploit prices?

 We are using an unique algorithm based on monitoring, observations, and statistical models.
-The documentation also explains how we calculate exploit prices in detail.

 How may we buy/sell exploits?